skywalker2017/programming-summary/README.md

 the size of array in memory have to be preallocated like this `bytes memory newBytes = new bytes(10);`

+#### how to make sure that initialize() is called only once in openzeppelin

+by checking `address(this).code.length == 0` to make sure the calling is issued from a constructor.
+This mechanism save a storage variable representing whether the contract is initialized.
+On the other hand onlyDelegate modifier is introduced to prevent the logic contract controlled by malicious account and got self-destructed.

 ### attacks

 #### gas griefing